All Episodes

 Unless you're Carl Rowan.

-I'm gonna protect my big liberal columnist for the Washington Post.
+I'm going to protect my big liberal columnist for the Washington Post.

-Uh along with all the other leftists, openly, blatantly, apparently proudly exhibiting a total ignorance of the D.C. gun ban thing is constitutional.
+So Here's the Messiah, along with all the other leftists, openly, blatantly, apparently proudly exhibiting a total ignorance of the D.C. gun ban.

 Here's Obama yesterday on the gun case.

-This was in Chicago, an unidentif identified reporter said the Supreme Court's expected a rule tomorrow on the DC gun ban.
+An unidentified reporter said the Supreme Court's expected to rule tomorrow on the D.C. gun ban.

 Can you review for us where you stand on that?

-Why don't I wait until the decision comes out and then I will comment on it?
+Why don't I wait until the decision comes out and then I will comment on it, as opposed to trying to prognosticate what the Supreme Court is going to decide tomorrow.

-Local governments gotta be able to keep guns out of the hands of gangbangers and children.
+Local governments got to be able to keep guns out of the hands of gangbangers and children.

-This is not this is, in fact, his his comment here pretty much parallels of some of the things that Breyer said in his dissent.
+This is, in fact, his comment here pretty much parallels some of the things that Breyers said in his dissent.

-Uh I'm a strong supporter of the Second Amendment, but I don't think that precludes local government from being able to provide some common sense gun laws that keep guns out of the hands of gangmen.
+I'm a strong supporter of the Second Amendment, but I don't think that precludes local government from being able to provide some common sense gun laws that keep guns out of the hands of gang men.

 Those laws already exist.